"Penitence" installation at Katherine E. Nash Gallery, Minneapolis, MN

 "Penitence" is an allegory of washing away memories of a woman's belief that she is trapped in an abusive relationship because she fears she is incapable of financially supporting herself and her son.
 It serves as a metaphor for the lifetimes of women's unpaid and undervalued domestic labor.

 The Seer is one element of an ongoing series of life size busts cast from a single mold of my original hand-built clay sculpture.
-I combine feminine and masculine facial structure and characteristics into The Seer, and although they are all cast from the same mold, viewers often project their own perceptions of race, gender, and personality traits onto each Seer.
+I combine feminine and masculine facial structure and characteristics into The Seer.
+Although all pieces are cast from the same mold, viewers often project their own perceptions of race, gender, and personality traits onto each Seer sculpture.

 Painted in layers of acrylic and oil, I use the rich palette of human skin tones, individually separating hues into variations of primary and secondary colors: red, yellow, blue, green, orange, and violet.